 HSA Contributions and Medicare

-See, there’s problem with wanting to contribute to an HSA and turning 65 and getting Medicare.
+There are some problems with wanting to contribute to an HSA and getting Medicare.
 If you have any kind of Medicare coverage, you can no longer contribute to an HSA.
-If you want to contribute to your HSA, you can’t have either Medicare Part A or Medicare Part B. That goes for Medicare Part C (Medicare Advantage) and Medicare Part D Prescription Drug Plans as well.
-You can’t have any part of Medicare A-D. Nothing, nada zilch.
-You have to defer them all.
+If you want to contribute to your HSA, you can’t have Medicare Part A or Medicare Part B. That goes for Medicare Part C (Medicare Advantage) and Medicare Part D Prescription Drug Plans.
+You can’t have any part of Medicare A-D. You have to defer them all.

-As a reminder, if you don’t get Medicare Part A and Part B when you turn 65, you may pay lifetime enrollment penalties when you eventually enroll.
-However, as I note several times in my book, if you’ve got good, valid reasons for doing so (like still working) you may not pay a penalty if you delay Medicare Part A and Medicare Part B because you have coverage through your (or your spouse/partner’s) current employer, like Tony does.
+If you don’t get Medicare Part A and Part B when you turn 65, you may pay lifetime enrollment penalties when you eventually enroll.
+However, suppose you’ve got valid reasons for doing so (like still working).
+You may not pay the penalty if you delay Medicare Part A and Medicare Part B because you have coverage through your (or your spouse/partner’s) current employer, like Tony does.

-Now, I’m not an accountant, fiduciary or financial planner nor do I play any of those on TV.
-However, if you want my professional summary from a Medicare perspective, keep reading.
+I’m not an accountant, fiduciary, or financial planner, nor do I play any of those on TV.
+However, keep reading if you want my amateur summary from a Medicare perspective.